Igult2017/Quizforge-pius/QUESTION_GENERATION.md

 NurseBrace uses Google Gemini AI (gemini-1.5-flash) to generate high-quality nursing exam practice questions for NCLEX, ATI TEAS, and HESI A2 exams.

+## ✨ NEW: Automatic Background Generation

+The system now includes **automatic background generation** that runs without any user interaction!
+Once deployed with the Gemini API key configured, the system will:

+- ⚡ **Start automatically** after server startup
+- 🔄 **Generate 100 questions every 5 minutes** in rotation across all subjects
+- 📊 **Track progress** for each subject area
+- ⏸️ **Pause automatically** when all 12,500 questions are generated
+- 🔧 **Resume after restarts** - remembers where it left off
+- 📈 **Fully monitored** through the Admin Panel → Generation page

+**No manual intervention needed!** Just deploy with the API key and the questions will be generated automatically.

 ## Total Question Target

 - **NCLEX**: 7,000 questions across 8 subject areas